-Best PC VR Games: 25 Titles On Steam And Oculus (Spring 2022)
+Best PC VR Games: 25 Titles On Steam & Oculus (Summer 2023)

 3. Superhot VR

-We’ll stop ranking Superhot VR so highly in our list of the best PC VR games (and pretty much all our other best of lists) the moment we play a shooter as intricatly designed to maintain immersion and utilize your full body in ways that you simply couldn’t in a flatscreen experience.
+We’ll stop ranking Superhot VR so highly in our best PC VR games list when we play a shooter as intricately designed as this.
+It maintains immersion and utilizes your full body in ways that you simply couldn’t in the flatscreen version.
 The ‘time moves when you move’ mechanic remains ridiculously entertaining to this day, and the game achieves a perfect balance of slapstick action and stylish stunts.
-At this point we think only a long, long overdue sequel could top it on the list of the best PC VR games.

 2. The Walking Dead: Saints & Sinners

-The Walking Dead: Saints & Sinners doesn’t quite have as robust a physics system as Boneworks, and its campaign isn’t as tightly designed as Half-Life: Alyx.
-But its best of both worlds approach makes is a game that really communicates the potential for VR action to offer something different whilst giving you hours in a fantastic sandbox to realize that potential.
-This is a wide-open world which will constantly surprise you with its possibilities, and Saints & Sinners is easily one of these PC VR games on the market today.
+The Walking Dead: Saints & Sinners from Skydance Interactive is a VR essential, delivering some of the best design and user-interaction you’ll find in VR.
+Released in 2020, "it’s a zombie apocalypse within your grasp – a living, breathing virtual ruin with player-driven highs that easily outshine its experimental lows."
+It sets the bar for VR zombie games using Boneworks-style, physics-based combat.
+The game will have you wrestling with undead hordes, packing its action into a full, meaty VR campaign that sees you trekking through the remains of New Orleans.
+Add in side-missions and the ability to kill zombies with a spoon, and you have one of the deepest native VR games on the market.

-Read More: The Walking Dead: Saints & Sinners Review
+Read More: Saints & Sinners Review / Chapter 2: Retribution

 1. Half-Life: Alyx

-Half-Life: Alyx ultimately might not be as groundbreaking an experience as Boneworks or Saints & Sinners, but you simply won’t find a bigger, more polished native VR game on the market today.
-Valve’s long-awaited return to City 17 lived up to the hype with a varied campaign including ferocious firefights with The Combine and uncomfortable encounters with headcrabs, not to mention some incredible VR-first interactions, an unforgettable ‘boss’ level, and, of course, that ending.
-Half-Life: Alyx remains the best PC VR game to this day.
-More, please.
-Much, much more.
+It might not technically be Half-Life 3 but make no mistake, Half-Life: Alyx from Valve is a full-sized adventure worthy of the series’ past releases.
+Giving it top marks in 2020, we believe that "what it does right, it almost always does the best."
+Playing as Alyx Vance, you fight through City 17 in a highly polished adventure fully designed for VR, relying on classic series elements and introducing plenty of new features.
+It’s 10+ hours of immaculate, AAA-level VR shootouts, puzzles and narrative design, features some of the best firefights you can have inside a headset and offers truly memorable moments within.
+Half-Life: Alyx is arguably the best PC VR game yet, and we hope to see more from Valve.

-Read More: Half-Life: Alyx Review
+Read More: Half-Life: Alyx Review / Best Mods

-And that’s our list of the best PC VR games right now.
-Do you agree?
-Have we missed anything out?
-Let us know in the comments below!

-Note: This article was initially published in March 2022, later updated in July 2023.